csev/sakai-scripts/GIT_TIPS.md

 around - they dont care what branch you are in - they are only local until you do a commit to a particular branch.

+You can limit the scope of several commands to "the current folder and below" as follows:

+    git diff .
+    git commit .

 Making a branch

     git checkout -b SAK-12345